rehierl/node-tree-outliner/3-6-0-design-7.md

 then a sectioning node counts as the first content node of the corresponding section.
 And, because of that, the above expression would be false for all sections.
-That is, because the second part would represent a self-reference, which obviously could never correspond with a `Section.parentSection` property.
+That is, because the second part would represent a self-reference, which obviously could never correspond with the `parentSection` property of a section.

 With that in mind, not associating any sectioning node with its own section has the advantage, that the above expression would always be true.
-And, because of that, a `Section.parentSection` property is not required (i.e. optional).
+And, because of that, the `parentSection` property of a section is in principle not required (i.e. optional).
+As such, that property is a mere matter of convenience.

+Note that this appears to be consistent with not having to explicitly define the corresponding relations (i.e. `SxN` and `SxS`).

 See also: A consistent `Node.parentSection` reference.